-Health habits and the skills needed when selecting health-related information are adopted in childhood and youth.
-Learning takes place, for example, based on an analysis of the author of the text, the institution behind it and the features of the text itself.
-Information can be intuitively considered credible and thus reliable.
-The question of the authority of people producing information on wellbeing and health among children and the young in the modern multimodal environments is complex.
-One must learn to interpret and utilise more and more visual and interactive content.
+Healthy lifestyle and the crucial competences needed when assessing and selecting health-related information are adopted in childhood and youth.
+Assessment of information that enhances learning is based, for example, on an analysis of the author of the text, the institution behind it and the features of the text itself.
+Information can also be intuitively considered credible and thus reliable.
+The question is complex of the authority of people producing information on wellbeing and health in the modern multimodal environments.
+Children and the young must learn to interpret and utilise more and more visual and interactive content.

-We are interested in studying the concept of cognitive authority, particularly from the perspective of multiliteracy and new literacies, which is an approach that has not been adopted so far in the study of literacy in the context of health and wellbeing.
+We are interested in studying the concept of cognitive authority, particularly from the perspective of multiliteracy and new literacies.
+This is a novel viewpoint for studying literacy in the context of health and wellbeing.